 For the management to be effective, the process is much more than just hiring.
 Proper training is going to make a lot of difference.
 It is recommended that employees be trained specifically to handle customer complaints.
-It is essential to prepare them from the get-go for the majority of their calls to be of this type.
+It is essential to prepare them for most of their calls to be of this type.

-As your agents stay at the front of customers, they will be facing people of different types.
-An onboarding program is an effective way to prepare your new employees for any type of call they may receive.
+As your agents stay at the front of customers, they will face people of different types.
+An onboarding program is an effective way to prepare your new employees for any call they may receive.
 As a result, the employee will be happier, and ultimately, the customer will be satisfied.

+One of the most commonly asked questions in a call center situation is how to improve call center agent performance.
 There is no substitute for first-hand experience.
-Even though you may not be on the front line every day, your employees are.
+Even though you may not be on the front line daily, your employees are.

 Make sure they have the tools and resources they need to be successful.
 Ask them what their customers value.
-Find out what they might suggest improving things.
+Find out what they suggest to improve things.
 To operate effectively, regular assessments are essential.
 You should be ready to offer targeted feedback to your employees based on their performance.

 The vast majority of decisions made by businesses today are based on data.
 This should also be true for the management.
 Define your goals and determine the metrics that will be used to measure success.
 Having a clear understanding of the metrics is important for managers.

 Call center managers can easily become entangled in the particulars of the job.
 A business runs smoothly when several small tasks are completed.
-The best performance for your agents depends on a variety of high-level strategic decisions.
+The best performance for your agents depends on various high-level strategic decisions.
 An effective manager should concentrate on these tasks and decisions.